Common Grammar Errors in the MSW Personal Statement and How to Fix Them

 Many applicants mistakenly use the plural “Masters” when referring to the degree, which is incorrect.
 It is not "Masters of Social Work" but rather “Master of Social Work” (without the “s”).
 The word “Master” here is singular because it refers to one master’s degree.

-How to fix it: Always use the singular form "Master" when writing the full name of the degree.
+How to fix this grammar error: Always use the singular form "Master" when writing the full name of the degree.
 If you are referring to the degree broadly, you would say “master’s degree”.

 When should social worker be capitalized?